The south Travel Guide

 Book your individual trip, stress-free with local travel experts

 The region’s varied attractions make it one of Sri Lanka’s most rewarding areas to visit.
-Gateway to the south – and one of its highlights – is the atmospheric old port of Galle, Sri Lanka’s best-preserved colonial town, while beyond Galle stretch a string of picture-perfect beaches including Unawatuna, Weligama, Mirissa and Tangalla.
+Gateway to the south – and one of its highlights – is the atmospheric old port of Galle Dropdown content, Sri Lanka’s best-preserved colonial town, while beyond Galle Dropdown content stretch a string of picture-perfect beaches including Unawatuna, Weligama Dropdown content, Mirissa Dropdown content and Tangalla Dropdown content.
 Nearby, the little-visited town of Matara, with its quaint Dutch fort, offers a further taste of Sri Lanka’s colonial past, while ancient Tissamaharama makes a good base from which to visit two of the country’s finest national parks: the placid lagoons and birdlife-rich wetlands of Bundala, and Yala, famous for its elephants and leopards.
 Beyond Tissamaharama lies the fascinating religious centre of Kataragama, whose various shrines are held sacred by Buddhists, Hindus and Muslims alike.

 A few kilometres east of Unawatuna, the beautiful and unspoilt beaches at DALAWELA and THALPE are becoming increasingly popular with visitors turned off by the hustle and bustle of Unawatuna.
 Dalawela is home to a handful of good mid-range guesthouses and hotels while a succession of high walls on the ocean-side of the Matara road at Thalpe, 2km further on, conceals a raft of luxury beachfront villas belonging to (mostly) foreigners and available for rent; there are also a few small upmarket hotels.